FFrabetti/Cooperative-container-migration/docs/trafficgen.md

 - read/write storage data
 - experience some processing latency

-Both client and server applications also have to produce sufficient logs to allow latency measurements over the 4 scenarios described above.
+Client and server applications also have to produce sufficient logs to allow latency measurements over the 4 scenarios described above.

 Both applications are written in Java, using Java EE servlets and web sockets.
 Tomcat is used as application server.